iltommi/qdb-documentation/source/administration/installation.rst

     * An IA32 or AMD64 platform
     * End-to-end ECC memory (motherboard, CPU and memory)
     * At least 1 GiB of RAM (the exact amount depends on your use case)
-    * At least 10 GiB of disk (the exact amount depends on your use case)
+    * At least 10 GiB of disk space.
+Calculate your disk requirements using the equation at :ref:`operations-db-storage`.
     * 1 Gbit ethernet port

+It is strongly advised to have a homogenous hardware configuration within a cluster.

 Platform specific instructions
 ------------------------------